mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering-es.md

 The first thing that we need to do on every request is create a new `ServerStyleSheets`.

-When rendering, we will wrap `App`, our root component, inside a [`StylesProvider`](/styles/api/#stylesprovider) and [`ThemeProvider`](/styles/api/#themeprovider) to make the style configuration and the `theme` available to all components in the component tree.
+When rendering, we will wrap `App`, the root component, inside a [`StylesProvider`](/styles/api/#stylesprovider) and [`ThemeProvider`](/styles/api/#themeprovider) to make the style configuration and the `theme` available to all components in the component tree.

-The key step in server-side rendering is to render the initial HTML of our component **before** we send it to the client side.
+The key step in server-side rendering is to render the initial HTML of the component **before** we send it to the client side.
 To do this, we use [ReactDOMServer.renderToString()](https://reactjs.org/docs/react-dom-server.html).

-We then get the CSS from our `sheets` using `sheets.toString()`.
-We will see how this is passed along in our `renderFullPage` function.
+We then get the CSS from the `sheets` using `sheets.toString()`.
+We will see how this is passed along in the `renderFullPage` function.

 ```jsx
 import express from 'express';